Namandeep-27/startup-success-dashboard/README.md

 # startup-success-dashboard

-Streamlit app to predict startup success using XGBoost”
+Streamlit dashboard to evaluate startup success using multiple ML models, with Random Forest chosen as the final predictor after performance comparison.